jbcoe/value_types/DRAFT.md

 ### Value semantics

-Both `indirect` and `polymorphic` are value-types whose owned object is free-store-allocated (or some other memory-resource controlled by the specified allocator).
+Both `indirect` and `polymorphic` are value types whose owned object is free-store-allocated (or some other memory-resource controlled by the specified allocator).